Plan Your Journey

 A pretty obvious piece of advice.
 Clear all snow off your vehicle before driving.
 Snow and ice of your windscreen can affect your vision, not only of other vehicles but also of pedestrians crossing the roads.
 All lights should also be cleared so that other vehicles can spot you on the roads.

-Always be prepared for everything the snow throws at you, in December we saw a number of traffic jams that had people sitting in heir vehicles for long periods of time, you may also find your vehicle freezing over while at work.
+Always be prepared for everything the snow throws at you, don't leave yourself stuck if you end up in a long traffic jam, you might find yourself sitting in your vehicle for a long period of time.
+You may also find your vehicle freezing over while at work.
 Consider the following:

 Smoothly Does It